Where to Stay in Malaga First Time: Best Areas

 Meanwhile, there are also a few authentic Malagan sights you can see, such as a bullfighting ring, some stunning churches, and the Museum of the Heritage of Malaga which has more than 4,000 pieces of artifacts, documents, artworks, paintings, and sculptures.

-This neighborhood is also a convenient location for attractions like Muelle Uno, Paseo del Parque, the neighborhoods of Pedregalejo, and El Palo.
+La Malagueta is also a convenient location for attractions like Muelle Uno, Paseo del Parque, the neighborhoods of Pedregalejo, and El Palo.

-Best places to stay in La Malagueta:
+Best places to stay in Malaga in La Malagueta for first-timers:

 🔍FIND BEST HOTELS IN LA MALAGUETA